ElTimoYT/user-app-backend/README.md

 This backend application seamlessly integrates with a **frontend** application, creating a complete full-stack solution.
 The backend handles all the user management logic, including authentication with JWT tokens, while the frontend is responsible for presenting the data to users and managing user interactions.

+For those interested in the **frontend**, the source code is available in my GitHub repository.
+You can access it [here](https://github.com/ElTimoYT/user-app-frontend), where you'll find the complete frontend code that communicates with this backend.

 ## 🏗️ Project Structure